Terransky/ten-thousand/README.md

 Links and Resources

 Setup
-.env requirements (where applicable)
+1. .env requirements (where applicable)
-.venv
+1. .venv
-pip install pytest
+1. pip install pytest

-How to initialize/run your application (where applicable) e.g. python game_logic.py and banker.py
+Initialize

+1. python3 game.py

+Test

+1. pytest tests/version_2/test_sim_basic.py

+Status

+1. We have implemented play() method on Game class in game.py
+1. We are currently working on getting tests 3 and 4 to pass.

+Test of Note:

+1. Passed all of the test in version_1
+1. Passed 2 test in version_2